 In this activity, the map of your daily walk, scoot or cycle will become a 'musical score'.
-Your musical ideas will be inspired by how you move and what you see.

 As you take a walk, cycle or scoot around your neighbourhood, notice how you move through the space and notice the different patterns and shapes around you.
 Music is also full of patterns and shapes and so, in this activity, you will use your movements, and the places, objects, shapes and patterns you find, to create your music.
 On your walk, cycle or scoot notice: